The Accidental Whistle-Blower: Clare Rewcastle Brown and 1MDB

 “I didn’t grasp the magnitude of what we were doing”

 You could call Sarawak Report a strange kind of homecoming.
 In December 1951, a young man named John Rewcastle arrived in the Crown Colony of Sarawak on the island of Borneo.
-He had studied law at Oxford, but but didn’t practice it because he sought to avoid “the obvious thing.”
+He had studied law at Oxford, but didn’t practice it because he sought to avoid “the obvious thing.”
 Instead joined the colonial police force and, in the twilight of the world’s biggest empire, made his way up the ranks.
 In Sarawak, he fell in love with and married a British nurse, and in June 1959, they had a daughter, Clare.

 Colonial rule in Sarawak ended in 1963, when the state merged with Malaya to create the nation of Malaysia, but the Rewcastles stayed on for six more years.
 It was a “fantastic place for a child to live,” Rewcastle Brown says — a playground of beaches and virgin jungles, where indigenous tribes lived unscathed by civilization.
 Her mother Karis would go to these villages to work as a midwife, and her daughter would tag along.
 Rewcastle Brown left Sarawak in the spring of 1967, when “the classic British colonial childhood thing was still to get kicked back to boarding school in England at the tender age of 8.”